Can You Lose Your Salvation? A Critique of Calvinism's Answer

 And someday, much to their surprise, they will hear, "Away from Me; I never knew you."

 But it won't be God that caused them to be that way.
-It will be their own desires that caused them to be that way - their desire to be their own god, to reject truth, to follow their own hearts instead.
+It will be their own self-chosen desires that caused them to be that way - their desire to be their own god, to reject truth, to follow their own hearts instead.

 "For the time will come when men will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.
 They will turn their ears away from the truth and turn aside to myths."
 (2 Timothy 4:3-4)